Highway revolts in the United States: New Jersey

 As planned in the 1960s, the Somerset Freeway, which would have connected Interstate 95 from Trenton to Interstate 287 near Metuchen, would have cut through some wealthy established properties around Princeton.
 In addition, the New Jersey Turnpike Authority, whose roadway runs from the Delaware Memorial Bridge to New York City, feared that the paralleling toll-free highway could take away traffic (and revenue) south of the I-287 interchange.
 In 1982, an act of Congress allowed the Somerset Freeway to be dropped, but stipulated that I-95 would be rerouted, via the Pennsylvania Turnpike into New Jersey.
 This I-95/PA Turnpike interchange, was constructed starting in 2013, and opened in 2018.
 When completed, the new interchange made I-95 a continuous route between Miami, Florida, and Houlton, Maine.

 A similar plan involving Interstate 78 would have bisected the town of Phillipsburg, but NJDOT and PennDOT, under opposition from local residents, decided to reroute I-78 south of the Lehigh Valley area.
 This led to the downgrade of I-378 in Bethlehem, Pennsylvania from an Interstate highway to a PA State highway route.
 The completion of I-78 through the Watchung Reservation in Union County was also delayed until the early 1980s due to litigation opposing its route through the park.
+Several wildlife crossings designed to allow wildlife to travel safely between the severed parts of the Watchung Reservation were built as part of the highway's construction.